theonlyNischal/Classroom-Attendance-System-Utilizing-Viola-Jones-for-Face-Detection-and-LBPH-for-Face-Recognition/README.md

 * [Nischal Lal Shrestha](https://nischal.info.np)

 #### To Do: Record students in a database after recognizing them(Database)
+- We shall use sqlite database here(more details to follow)

 ## Abstract
 The face of a human is crucial for conveying identity.
 Computer scientists, Neuro scientists, and psychologists, all exploits this human feature using image processing